forestdb/forestdb.org/models/false-cognates.md

 Models are at the mercy of the linguistic scenario they are born from.
 Our model follows the basic structure of the original RSA framework with a literal listener, speaker, and pragmatic listener, but because our chosen scenario involves translation into another language, and inference on a unique competence variable, aspects of our model look similar to more advanced editions of the RSA framework or completely depart from what has been seen thus far.

-Beginning with the setup of our model, our statePrior(), makes use of a weighted categorical draw in order to reflect a real world scenario where certain states of being are more likely than others.
+Beginning with the setup of our model, our statePrior() makes use of a weighted categorical draw in order to reflect a real world scenario where certain states of being are more likely than others.
 The details of our states will be explained later.
 See our statePrior() below:

 ~~~~
 var states =